 The cartridge is arguably the most important link in the audio chain.
 It has sensitive magnets attached to a magic needle that can hear sound buried in wax.

 If it is misaligned, it can cause skating and sliding and scratch your precious Abbey Road LP.
 Nobody wants that.

 If your head shell is out of alignment, it can cause the same issue.
+It can also cause the record to wobble.
 This is bad, but it is easy to remedy, if you have a little patience and a user manual.

 Check your user manual for the instructions on how to properly align your head shell and cartridge.
 It is usually a simple matter that requires a little patience and nothing more.

 Dirty Or Static Charged Record